bowo-prasetyo/forkbuild/docs/Architecture.md

 SpatialEditingService (application/SpatialEditingService.js) translates
 spatial editing intent into domain mutations via CommandHistory (see "Spatial Editing Context (0.1.32)" below).
-Since 0.1.38 it also owns the transform gesture transaction — beginTransformGesture / previewTransformGesture / commitTransformGesture / cancelTransformGesture — driven since 0.1.46 by BOTH the keyboard paths and the interactive pointer gizmo, and since 0.1.47 the single home of transform snapping.
-As of 0.1.48 it additionally owns alignment and distribution (alignSelection/distributeSelection).
-See "Transform Gesture Architecture", "Transform Precision & Snapping (0.1.47)", and "Alignment & Distribution (0.1.48)" below for the full invariants.
+Since 0.1.38 it owns the transform gesture transaction — beginTransformGesture / previewTransformGesture / commitTransformGesture / cancelTransformGesture.
+Since 0.1.46 the interactive pointer gizmo drives it alongside the keyboard paths.
+Since 0.1.47 snapping is applied inside the transaction so keyboard and pointer stay byte-identical.
+Since 0.1.48 it owns alignment and distribution (alignSelection/distributeSelection).
+Since 0.1.49 it owns numeric transform input (applyNumericTransform).
+See "Transform Gesture Architecture", "Transform Precision & Snapping (0.1.47)", "Alignment & Distribution (0.1.48)", and "Numeric Transform Input (0.1.49)" below for the full invariants.

 TransformMath (application/TransformMath.js), added 0.1.46, is the
 single source of truth for every transform calculation in the engine: